The China Questions

 The assumption underlying this gag is that there is no objective difference in quality between pop culture trends.
 The perceived quality is relative.
 From the perspective of a teenager, the new thing is useful because it translates to status within their peer group or allows them access to a desirable youth subculture.
 For adults, these new trends have no social value.
 There may be some small value in hating it, but since all adults are tuned to not like teenage fads, the value in not liking it is minimal.

-Today, some of the most influential voices on the Right are podcasters and live streamers.
-If you’re under the age of fifty, you’re probably close to abandoning the old radio model entirely, maybe listening to some of the old guys on-line.
+Today, some of the most influential voices on the right are podcasters and live streamers.
+If you are under the age of fifty, you are probably close to abandoning the old radio model entirely, maybe listening to some of the old guys on-line.
 The audience for Rush Limbaugh is half of its peak now.
 Most talkers have seen their audience shrink and they are now seeing competition from below.
-People like Stephan Molyneux can produce high quality, professional content, from their home and reach a broad audience on-line.
+People like Stephan Molyneux can produce high quality, professional content, from his home and reach a broad audience on-line.

 Another aspect to this is the cultural one.
 Pop music had a peak in the 1970’s and has been in decline ever since.
 This tracks with the overall decline in the culture.
 This turns up in per capita music consumption.
 The aberration was the introduction of the CD, which had everyone re-buying their catalog of music.
 Otherwise, Americans have listening to less music than fifty years ago.
 Young people may simply prefer that which was created in peak America over that which is produced in post-America.